chstefan/OLS_Leadership_Analysis/README.md

 # OLS and Data Preparing

 This repository contains Python scripts for performing comprehensive data analysis, including data cleaning, exploratory data analysis, reliability testing, dimensionality reduction, and regression analysis using OLS.
+The goal is to predict in which way servant leadership is influencing the success of change management initatives.

 ## Description